The Golden Age of Discovery: Victorian Newspapers as Eyewitness

 The Victorian Era is considered the age of discovery and with advancement in steam power engineering the inspiration for the popular steampunk cult of today.
 Most certainly by the end of the 19th century the Victorians had made considerable advancements in technological and scientific knowledge and achievement.

-However, this article explores the beginnings of modern scientific reasoning in the early part of the Victorian era by looking at a sample of Victorian newspapers reporting on discoveries in the first half of the 19th century; includes an article on automation for good measure throws in a bit of humour on Phrenology.
+Early photography was one eyewitness in to Victorian Science, but this article explores the beginnings of modern scientific reasoning in the early part of the Victorian era by looking at a sample of Victorian newspapers reporting on discoveries in the first half of the 19th century; includes an article on automation for good measure throws in a bit of humour on Phrenology.

 The source of these newspaper articles is my great-great grandfather, George Burgess 1829-1905, who collected them during the course of his working life and saved them in his Victorian Scrapbook.
 George Burgess by trade was a Phrenologist and practiced his profession in the Arcades, Bristol for 40 years from 1861 to 1901.